nerif-tafu/tafu.casa.infra/README.md

 ansible-playbook -i localhost, Bases/lxd-vm-base/bootstrap.yml
 ```

+Make sure you then import your private SSH key onto the new bootstraped host.

 3. Create VMs using one of these methods:

     a.
 Interactive mode (prompts for all values):